Creating the Perfect Habitat for Assassin Snails

 Care and keeping in a tank

-Assassin snails are relatively small in size and don’t require a large tank.
-However, it’s important to provide them with sufficient space to thrive and exhibit their natural behaviors.
-A minimum tank size of 10 gallons (38 liters) is typically recommended for keeping assassin snails.
-This size allows them to move around comfortably and have ample room to hunt for prey and explore their environment.
+Assassin snails are small and do not require an excessively large tank.
+A minimum tank size of 10 gallons (38 liters) is typically recommended.
+This size allows them to move around comfortably, hunt for prey, and explore their environment.

 Water parameters

-These snails are freshwater inhabitants and they don’t need any brackish water, though they can stand it rather well.
-Although water parameters aren’t a crucial point, but it’s better to keep snail in the slightly acidic to neutral water conditions.
-The recommended pH range for them is typically between 6.5 and 7.5.
+Assassin snails are freshwater creatures and do not require brackish water, although they can tolerate it fairly well.
+While their exact water parameters are not critical, maintaining slightly acidic to neutral conditions is beneficial.
+The ideal pH range for snails is between 6.5 and 7.5.

-Assassin snails are adaptable to a range of water hardness levels.
-They can tolerate both soft and moderately hard water.
-Ideally, the water hardness should be in the range of 4 to 12 dGH (degrees of general hardness).
+These snails are quite adaptable to varying water hardness levels.
+They can thrive in both soft and moderately hard water.
+For optimal health, aim for a water hardness range of 4 to 12 dGH (degrees of general hardness).

 Substrate